schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 Here is the basic idea: When sending a record call a generic method that gets specialized by the record type `Send<TxLineRec>(...)`,  we could also pass an anonymous callback method so we can be populate the data in the record (beside the header).
 This anonymous method will give the caller the record to manipulate via a var parameter.
 If we transmit a list we'll have to pass a count and receive an anonymous callback that presents both the record and its index in the list.

-To facilitate the generic calls, I'll wrap these Send calls ina
+To facilitate the generic calls, I'll wrap these `Send` calls in a class

 ## The Transmitter Class ##